3BMLabs/opyce/README.md

 - call VBA functions from python and access VBA fields
 - call python functions from VBA and f.e. excel values
 ## libreoffice

+# concrete
+- when clicking on the python button on office, a new window, containing a python interpreter, will pop up. the files it contains will be in the temp folder.
+- when saving the excel document, the python files will be saved inside of the document.
+- the window could be a VSCode window. the python interpreter will be downloaded as recommended extension.

+- todo:
+-   download vs code and open a window from excel